nickreynke/php-design-patterns/README.md

 ## Testing

-> Not fully implemented yet!

-For demonstration purposes I've set up tests which you can execute the design patterns to see if they work properly and to see what they output.
+For demonstration purposes I've set up tests which you can execute the design patterns to see if they work properly, what they output and how you could use them.

 To run the tests you need to install dependencies via [Composer](https://getcomposer.org) by executing `composer install` in your console.

 Finally run the tests by executing `php vendor/bin/phpunit` in your console.

+The tests are located in the `tests` directory.

 ## Added patterns